By Kevin Chu, Loan Program Manager, Greater Newark Enterprises Corporation (GNEC)

 You have the passion, the drive and vision, the creative and innovative food product or service, and you’ve detailed everything into a comprehensive business plan.
 Now you just need one thing: the money.
 Funding your dream isn’t always easy.
 You’ve already made plans to tap your savings, max out your credit cards, even dip into your retirement plan and ask family and friends for investments.
 But maybe a bank loan can help fund your entrepreneurial dreams, too.

-Following are the top 10 things you need to have on hand to apply for a loan if you are a Start-up or New Business:
+Following are the top 10 things you need to have on hand to apply for a loan if you are a start-up or new food business:

 1. Business Plan.
 This is the most important document.
 It is your road map, your vision, your food entrepreneurship life all in one piece.
 Be sure it includes detailed information about the industry, a SWOT analysis, explanation about your management and/or advisory committee, product pricing, feasibility, marketing tactics, and assumptions.